A family sitting on the wharf fishing

 Why get health insurance?

-Why health insurance could be worth it for many New Zealanders
+Why health insurance could be worth it for New Zealanders

 A mother walking with her two children